clojure/core.match/README.md

 Java Interop
 ----

-By extending Javas type to IMatchLookup, Java types can participate in map patterns:
+By extending Java types to IMatchLookup, Java types can participate in map patterns:

 ```clojure
 (extend-type java.util.Date